Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Graph Kernel methods for machine learning

-\paragraph{Random walk kernels.} These measure similarity between graphs by counting matching random walks in each graph, capturing detailed structural patterns.
-Introduced in Ref.~\cite{gaertner03graphkernels}, they offer expressiveness but can be computationally intensive and prone to tottering effects.
+Graph-structured data are challenging for standard kernel methods because graphs do not lie in a vector space with a canonical notion of coordinates or Euclidean geometry.
+As a result, directly applying generic kernels is often nontrivial, since valid kernels must satisfy symmetry and positive semi-definiteness, and graph similarity is typically defined through discrete, combinatorial comparisons (see Subsec.~\ref{subsec:algo} for a discussion of properties).
+This has motivated the development of graph kernels that measure similarity by comparing substructures such as walks, subtrees, and subgraph patterns.
+By defining an inner product in an implicit feature space that preserves relevant combinatorial information, graph kernels provide a principled and flexible approach to graph machine learning tasks.
+From the extensive literature on classical graph kernels, we employ the following kernels for benchmarking (practical performance details can be found in App.~\ref{app:classical_graph_kernel}):

-\paragraph{k-core kernels.} These kernels measure similarity between graphs by comparing the distributions of their $k$-cores, which are defined as the maximal number of subgraphs where every node has a degree at least equal to $k$.
-The approach was proposed in Ref.~\cite{k_core_kernels} as part of structured representations for graphs.
+\paragraph{Random walk kernel} This kernel measures similarity between graphs by counting matching random walks in each graph, thereby capturing detailed structural patterns.
+Introduced in Ref.~\cite{gaertner03graphkernels}, it is highly expressive but can be computationally intensive and prone to tottering effects.
+In our complexity model, the Random Walk kernel scales as $\mathcal{O}(N^6)$ and is therefore limited to relatively small graphs in practice.
+In its standard form, the kernel is purely structural and does not natively incorporate node attributes without additional feature engineering.

-\paragraph{Shortest path kernel.} Introduced in Ref.~\cite{SP_kernels} this kernel is an efficient alternative to random walks, capturing both local and global structures by evaluating pairs of nodes with matching shortest path lengths.
+\paragraph{Graphlet sampling} Graphlet kernels measure similarity between graphs by comparing the frequency of small induced subgraphs, known as graphlets, present in each graph, up to a specified maximum size~\cite{Przulj_2007, Shervashidze_2009}.
+In our setting, we enumerate all graphlets up to the chosen size (rather than sampling), which yields exact graphlet frequency vectors and captures local topological features and structural roles of nodes.
+This improved fidelity comes at higher computational cost and can increase memory consumption as the number of distinct graphlets grows.
+Exhaustive enumeration of all $k$-node graphlets scales as $\mathcal{O}(N^k)$.
+Unless attributes are explicitly included in the graphlet types (for example, by typing graphlets by labels), this baseline primarily captures topology.

-\paragraph{Weisfeiler-Leman kernels.} Based on the Weisfeiler and Leman (WL) graph isomorphism test, these kernels iteratively update node labels based on neighborhood structures~\cite{shervashidze11a}.
+\paragraph{Shortest path kernel} Introduced in Ref.~\cite{SP_kernels}, the Shortest-Path (SP) kernel is an efficient alternative to random walks.
+It captures both local and global structure by matching pairs of nodes with identical shortest-path lengths.
+Its computational complexity scales as $\mathcal{O}(N^4)$ in our setting.
+This kernel can incorporate node labels by encoding each node pair as $(\ell(u), \ell(v), D(u,v))$, which enriches the feature space beyond distances alone.
+However, this also increases the representation dimensionality: the feature size grows from $\mathcal{O}(d_{\mathrm{max}})$ to $\mathcal{O}(|L|^2\, d_{\mathrm{max}})$, where $|L|$ denotes the label vocabulary size and $d_{\mathrm{max}}$ the graph diameter.